villevt/Sental/readme.md

 ## Backend

-The backend for the project is a minimalistic FastAPI server that responds to text requests with inferences.
+The backend for the project is a minimalistic FastAPI server that responds to text requests with inferences (positive/negative).
 Following limitations are in place:
 - Requests can only contain upwards to 400 characters
 - A single IP address can only make up to 20 requests per day

+## Frontend

+Minimal (TypeScript) React single page app, that allows for inputting text, and getting automatic inference for the text.

 ## Model data